 When the baits arrived I was very pleased to see they were pretty simple.
 A lidded tube containing the bait and another screw-on lid with the entrance holes, plus two different hook attachment options.

 NOTE: When these were sent to me, my packaging indicated $19.95 for one kit of 2 baits.
 That was the price listed at online retailers too.
 But apparently in the short timeframe of my testing, the price has since increased.
 Wow – that was quick!
 LOL.
-They’re now listed at $24.95.
+They’re now listed at a higher price.
 Just fyi…

 RancherMan added the warm water and shook the bait tubes to mix everything together.
-Then he replaced the solid lid with the black entrance lid, attached the metal hanging-loop top and hung them around our property based on the recommended locations sent by Spartan.
+Then he replaced the solid lid with the black entrance lid, attached the metal hanging-loop top.
+He hung them around our property based on the recommended locations sent by Spartan.
 Then we sat back & waited.

 I must say, I’m amazed!

 A neighbor who lives less than a mile away came to visit recently.
 He mentioned that although they hardly ever have problems with mosquitoes, they were tortured with so many this year.